Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.2 - Air Crash Investigation/README.md

 - Now, let's debug it with GitHub Copilot

-- Navigate to the `Terminal` and select the content of the throw exception.
+- Navigate to the `Terminal` and select the content of the thrown exception.

-TODO Screenshot
+TODO!
+Randy to provide Screenshot here

 <img src="../../Images/placeholderSmall.png" width="800">

 - Right click the terminal and select `Copilot: Explain this` from the context menu.

-TODO Screenshot
+TODO!
+Randy to provide Screenshot here

 <img src="../../Images/placeholderSmall.png" width="800">